 This method means no change to the generic Exchange Catalogue XML schema or XSD files is needed.
 Instead product-specific customization can be implemented by adding supplementary files to the S-100 generic implementation.

 Table 12-1 describes how Product Specifications can describe their metadata models.
-The actions are elaborations of the allowed extensions listed in S-100 Part 4a Appendix 4a-E. The UML diagram would be based on S-100 Figure 4a-D-4.
+The actions are elaborations of the allowed extensions listed in S-100 Part 4a, Appendix 4a-E. The UML diagram would be based on S-100 Figure 4a-D-4.

-Product specifications must define their metadata models by either reusing the S-100 generic metadata model or extending the generic model in conformance with the rules in S-100 Appendix 4a-E.
+Product specifications must define their metadata models by either reusing the S-100 generic metadata model or extending the generic model in conformance with the rules in S-100, Appendix 4a-E.

 ISO 19115-1 and S-100 Part 4a-E state: Prior to the creation of extended metadata, a careful review of the existing metadata within ISO 19115-1 must be performed to confirm that suitable metadata does not already exist.
 If suitable metadata exist within ISO 19115-1, then it must be used.